tsbinns/tsbinns.github.io/CV.md

       &mdash; Co-founder
     </h4>
     <p class="CV-desc">
       I co-founded the Code Clinic of the <a href="https://sfb-retune.de/">ReTune research consortium</a>, with the goal of improving the quality and openness of academic programming, a crucial step for improving the quality and reproducibilty of scientific research.
 Towards this, the Code Clinic organises reviews for code being released alongside scientific publications and as open-source packages, ensuring a high-degree of code quality.
-Furthermore, we organise a pair-programming scheme in which junior programmers can receive personalised feedback on their code from experienced coders, improving the overall quality of the code and teaching coding best practice principles to these novice programmers.
+Furthermore, we organise a pair programming scheme in which junior programmers can receive personalised feedback on their code from experienced coders, improving the overall quality of the code and teaching coding best practice principles to these novice programmers.
     </p>

   <h3 class="CV-header"><a id="BNA_Member" class="section-ID">09/2018 - &zwj;09/2021</a></h3>